jannistsiroyannis/cmap/README.md

 * K : The TYPE of keys in the map
 * SN : the TYPENAME of the map object itself (must begin with "struct ").
 * FN : the prefix to use for functions accessing this type of map.
-* C : A function pointer to a comparison-function for your KEY type.
+* C : A function pointer to a comparison-function for your key type.
 The function must have the following signature: `int function ( const K * key0, const K * key1 )` The function must return 0 on equality.
 * H : a hash function for your key type.
 The function must have the following signature: `unsigned hash(const K* str)`.